Andrea/LearningHaskell/ScottyWeb/readme.md

 * ... downloads the whole internet :D My guess is that this is either the heroku tools or I did something really stupid =) and there I was...wanting to write some haskell ...

 * Just found this http://activedeveloper.info/practical-haskell-converting-markdown-to-html.html

+## Step 2

+* Now trying to list all files in a directory
+* The difficulty , I find is not so much on what you think you should do but understand what libs to use when, but maybe I am delusional, one example is I couldn't find what lift I should use (ie what import to use, it was ```import Control.Monad.IO.Class (liftIO)```)